LONGi displays latest Hi-MO 6 series modules at COP27, releases 2nd White Paper on Climate Action

 Founded in 2000, LONGi is committed to being the world's leading solar technology company, focusing on customer-driven value creation for full scenario energy transformation.

 Under its mission of 'making the best of solar energy to build a green world', LONGi has dedicated itself to technology innovation and established five business sectors, covering mono silicon wafers cells and modules, commercial & industrial distributed solar solutions, green energy solutions and hydrogen equipment.
-The company has honed its capabilities to provide green energy and has more recently, also embraced green hydrogen products and solutions to support global zero carbon development. www.longi.com
+The company has honed its capabilities to provide green energy and has more recently, also embraced green hydrogen products. www.longi.com

 SOURCE LONGi